-In the Hallstatt period, draft horses were common but they were only about 130 centimetres tall, almost like ponies.
+In the Hallstatt period, draft horses were common but they were only about 130 centimetres tallalmost like ponies.
 Larger horses were brought to this part of Europe at around that time and some of these were up to 147 centimetres.
 Not surprisingly, these were coveted by the elite.
-The horses - and being able to ride them - became an important status symbol.
+The horses and being able to ride them - became an important status symbol.

 The Hallstatt people were also in other parts of Europe, today's Germany and Austria, and in Moravia.
 You conducted a lot of research here which we will get to shortly.
-But before that, you were also involved in a remarkable study of a large vessel found in the region of Pardubice, east of Prague.
-From the same period.
+But before that, you were also involved in a remarkable period.